 Interim Fire Chief, Brian Park

 Brian Park started his time with the Rialto Fire Department in 1997 as a Crafton Hills College Paramedic student while working at the Barona Fire Department as a firefighter/EMT in San Diego County.
 He became the first full-time firefighter/paramedic at Barona upon completing the Crafton Paramedic Program, where he also attended their Fire Academy.
 He returned to Rialto in 1999 when he was hired as a full-time firefighter/paramedic.
 He was promoted to the rank of Fire Captain in 2007 and Battalion Chief in 2012.
 He has an Associate’s degree in Fire Science and a Bachelor’s degree in Fire Service Administration from Columbia Southern University and he has completed the requirements for Chief Officer through California State Fire Training.
-He was promoted to Division Chief in 2019 where he oversees all Fire Department Operations including Fire, EMS, Rescue and Emergency Response personnel including the three shift Battalion Chiefs.
+He was promoted to Division Chief in 2019 where he overall all Fire Department Operations including Fire, EMS, Training, Rescue and Emergency Response personnel including the three shift Battalion Chiefs.
+Chief Park served as the Acting Fire Chief for Rialto in 2019 and assumed Command of the Fire Department as the Interim Fire Chief in June of 2020.